BenjaminLindeen/BenjaminLindeen/README.md

 ## Education

-### Bachelor of Science in Computer Science, Concentration: Data Science
+### Bachelor of Science in Computer Science, Concentration: Data Science & Web Development
 - September 2021 - May 2025
 - The University of Minnesota, College of Science and Engineering
 - Minor in Management: Information Systems, Minor in Applied Economics